NLMK GROUP PROVIDES UPDATE ON NOTEHOLDERS' CONSENT SOLICITATION

 DJ NLMK GROUP PROVIDES UPDATE ON NOTEHOLDERS' CONSENT SOLICITATION

-Novolipetsk Steel (NLMK) NLMK GROUP PROVIDES UPDATE ON NOTEHOLDERS' CONSENT SOLICITATION 06-Sep-2022 / 16:30 CET/CEST Dissemination of a Regulatory Announcement that contains inside information in accordance with the Market Abuse Regulation (MAR), transmitted by EQS Group.
+Novolipetsk Steel (NLMK) NLMK GROUP PROVIDES UPDATE ON NOTEHOLDERS' CONSENT SOLICITATION 13-Sep-2022 / 10:00 CET/CEST Dissemination of a Regulatory Announcement that contains inside information in accordance with the Market Abuse Regulation (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------